Bigpoint/slim-bootstrap3/README.md

 ### JWT
 You have to add the JWT as an authorization bearer header to the request of the API.
-The framework will verify and validate the JWT with the public key from the JWT provider.
+The framework will verify and validate the JWT with the public key from the JWT provider provided in `jwt.publicKey`.
 For the validation all fields from the config's `jwt.claims` block have to match with the JWT.
-The public key of the JWT provider is currently expacted to be located on the "/" endpoint in the json field `Pubkey`.

 After that the framework will extract the clientId from the claim "name" and the role from the "role" claim.
 Next the collected clientId and role are going to be validated against requested endpoint and configured ACL.
 If all is fine,